bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 :``palette``: *Palette | Array<Color>* --- a named palette, or list of colors to colormap the values :``axis_number_format``: *string* --- a format string to use for axis ticks

-By default, plots created ``Bokeh.Charts.bar`` automatically add a toroltip and hover policy.
-Here is some example code that demonstrates the ``ba`` function, with the plot it generates shown below:
+By default, plots created ``Bokeh.Charts.bar`` automatically add a tooltip and hover policy.
+Here is some example code that demonstrates the ``bar`` function, with the plot it generates shown below:

 .. code-block:: javascript